NataRep/Stage-2-all-projects/typescript-essentials.md

 - Parameters can be mandatory or optional, have default values.
 As with all TypeScript functions, this is the main difference from JS.
-- You can set the Access Modifier for properties and methods of a class: public - The default value is public.
-The property is accessible from anywhere in the code private - The property cannot be accessed from outside the class containing it. protected - acts in the same way as the private modifier, except that members declared as protected can be accessed inside derived classes. readonly - read-only properties can be set only during initialisation at their declaration or in the constructor.
+- You can set the Access Modifier for properties and methods of a class:
+  'public' - The default value is public.
+The property is accessible from anywhere in the code 'private' - The property cannot be accessed from outside the class containing it.
+  'protected' - acts in the same way as the private modifier, except that members declared as protected can be accessed inside derived classes.
+  'readonly' - read-only properties can be set only during initialisation at their declaration or in the constructor.
-- Static class properties available without creating an object are set using the static keyword
+- Static class properties available without creating an object are set using the 'static' keyword

 2. Learned how to instantiate a class using TypeScript.
-3. Learned how to extend another class using extends keyword.
+3. Learned how to extend another class using 'extends' keyword.
-4. Learned how and why to declare an interface to provide the form of a class using the implements keyword
+4. Learned how and why to declare an interface to provide the form of a class using the 'implements' keyword
 5. Learned to distinguish when it is better to use an interface or a class to define the structure of an object:

 - When to use an interface: